Switzerland would probably come in at the top of my list when I think of cheap destinations.

 So, how can we make this destination affordable?
 I’ve lived in Switzerland for almost two years and have discovered some travel tips and tricks to save money, even in this ostensibly expensive place.

-In this post I share my best tips to travel Switzerland on a budget, so you can move this beautiful country up on your destinations list.
+In this post, I share my best tips to travel to Switzerland on a budget so that you can move up this beautiful country on your destinations list.

 How to Travel Switzerland on a Budget

 1. Use SBB Mobile app to save money on trains in Switzerland

 Trains are the best way to get around Switzerland on a budget.
 They are easy, convenient, and timely (can that go without saying?), and you can catch amazing views of lakes, mountains, cow-filled valleys, waterfalls, and more.
 It’s probably the best train system in the world, as you can get to and from just about any town in the country.

 SBB Mobile is the official app of the train system in Switzerland and the number one thing you need to get before you travel here.
 “Supersaver tickets” are discounted up to 70%, only available to buy through the app, and your ticket saves automatically on the app, so you don’t need a printer.